ayazhankadessova/portfolio-website-v1/README.md

 ```

 8. For cards ,use grid-template-columns
-9. If you dont want to allow copy paste
+9. If  dont want to allow copy paste

 ```
   /* user-select: none; */